GMOD/jbrowse-docker-examples/README.md

 The Dockerfile defining this base image is in the Alliance of Genome Resources GitHub repo for JBrowse containers (https://github.com/alliance-genome/agr_jbrowse_container) at https://github.com/alliance-genome/agr_jbrowse_container/blob/master/Dockerfile.processenv.

+As with everything on this page, I would be willing to include additional software to make processing easier, so pull requests are welcome.

 JBrowse server base image
 -------------------------